jadecobra/python_tdd_exercises/source/calculator.rst

 REFACTOR: Make it Better
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Wait a minute.
 Is it that easy?
-Do I just provide the solution to make it pass?
+Do I just provide the expectation of the test to make it pass?
 In the green phase, yes.
 I do whatever it takes to make the test pass even if I have to cheat.

 Solving the problem this way reveals a problem with the test, which means I need to "Make it Better"